rocliulp/cheatsheets/README.md

 docker run --rm -it --entrypoint=/bin/sh busybox:1.31.1
-docker run --rm -it --entrypoint=/bin/sh alpine:3.11.6 # apk update && apk add bash && apk add curl && apk add coreutils docker run --rm -it toolbox:0.0.1
+docker run --rm -it --entrypoint=/bin/sh alpine:3.11.6 # apk update && apk add bash && apk add curl && apk add coreutils docker run --rm -it toolbox:0.0.1 docker run --rm -it --entrypoint=/bin/sh alpine:3.11.6 docker run --rm -it --entrypoint=/bin/sh --user 1000:1000 alpine:3.11.6 # number(id) could be used without user created but when using username you have to create it first in Dockerfile.
+Install 'shadow' package if necessary

 # progrium/busybox
 # alpine:3.11.6